maryyyyna/ADM-HW2-Group14/README.md

 #### A bash shell script file contains the prepared script to answer to the command line question.

-## Work flow
-We worked principally independently due to the fact we don't live all in Rome and for private commitments (work, study,..).
-We communicated mainly through Whatsapp-messenger and just in the last days two long meet calls.

-We had difficulties given by the dimensions of the dataset, even in AWS, but we found a solution selecting columns of interest according the questions.
-Marina was the only component of the group with an important python programming background, Claudiu from Statistics and Jia Economy.
-Everyone gave his/her best, improving skills, starting from different bases.

 ## Principal packages used
 * Pandas;